 If the waterbody is not an RPW, or a wetland directly abutting an RPW, a JD will require additional data to determine if the waterbody has a significant nexus with a TNW.
 If the tributary has adjacent wetlands, the significant nexus evaluation must consider the tributary in combination with all of its adjacent wetlands.
 This significant nexus evaluation that combines, for analytical purposes, the tributary and all of its adjacent wetlands is used whether the review area identified in the JD request is the tributary, or its adjacent wetlands, or both.
 If the JD covers a tributary with adjacent wetlands, complete Section III.B.1 for the tributary, Section III.B.2 for any onsite wetlands, and Section III.B.3 for all wetlands adjacent to that tributary, both onsite and offsite.
 The determination whether a significant nexus exists is determined in Section III.C below.

 1. Characteristics of non-TNWs that flow directly or indirectly into TNW

-(i) General Area Conditions:

-Watershed size: Pick List Pick List

-Drainage area:

-Average annual rainfall: inches

-Average annual snowfall: inches
+(i) General Area Conditions: Watershed size: 3040 square miles Drainage area: .0563 square miles Average annual rainfall: 52 inches Average annual snowfall: 0 inches

 (ii) Physical Characteristics: